SamSamhuns/manp/README.md

 # manp

-Command-line utility for generating a `man-page` equivalent of your project.
+A portable command-line utility for generating a `man-page` equivalent for your custom project.

 Submission for tiancai-cup from @SamSamhuns